The Velvet Underground

 Toronto Pop Festival 69

-Poster: 3 different versions.
+Posters: 3 different versions.
 2 with same photo.
 One reproduced in The Velvet Underground - An Illustrated History Of A Walk On The Wild Side (p.
-131).
+131), 2 reproduced (along with sticker, ticket, festival booklet) in The Inevitable World Of The Velvet Underground (p.
+336-337)..
 The "come" poster is 22 7/8 x 16 13/16 inch, artist: Pat Knox, Perold and Or Lynch.

 Film: actually no - the possibility that D.A.
 Pennebaker filmed the Velvet Underground performance has been discussed.
 His Sweet Toronto film shows performers Jerry Lee Lewis, Little Richard, Eric Clapton, Bo Diddley, Alan White, Klaus Voorman and John Lennon and Yoko Ono with the Plastic Ono Band.
 However the film was actually shot during the Toronto Rock 'n Roll Revival, which was also held in Varsity Stadium, Toronto, on September 13, 1969.
 To add to the confusion, John Lennon took to referring to it as The Toronto Peace Festival, and that is what it was called on the Plastic Ono Band's recording.
 It gets worse: there was a second festival called the Toronto Pop Festival, in August 1970!